 Filing an Insurance Claim After a Premises Liability Accident

 We will begin our investigation immediately when you hire Hach & Rose, LLP.
 We must take multiple steps to determine what caused your accident and who should be liable for your injuries and associated costs.

 - Visit the accident scene.
 We will need to investigate the condition of the property.
 We can take pictures of damage or hazards that led to your accident if necessary.

 - Put the at-fault party on notice.
 We will send the at-fault party a letter informing them of our intent to pursue compensation for the incident in question.
 We will also request that they provide us with a copy of their insurance policy and refrain from destroying or disposing of evidence.

 - Review insurance policy.
 Once we receive the policy information, we will review it thoroughly to determine the available coverage.
 Then, we will file a claim with the insurance company.

 - Collect evidence.
 We will obtain sufficient evidence that proves the property owner, business owner, employee, or other party was responsible for your injury.
 That could include your medical records, video surveillance, and statements from eyewitnesses and expert witnesses.

 - Send a demand letter.
 We will submit a demand letter and all the evidence we found to the insurance company.
 The letter will contain details relevant to the case, such as who we believe is legally responsible for your damages, the injuries you sustained, and the settlement amount we’re demanding.

 - Negotiate settlement.
 After we send the demand letter, we will negotiate assertively and strategically for what we believe is fair.

 - File lawsuit.
-If we’re unable to settle your claim, we can file a lawsuit against the insurance company and at-fault party.
+If we cannot settle your claim, we can file a lawsuit against the insurance company and the at-fault party.

 Premises Liability Articles